 However, adding magnets has worked well for me with other cars – one very pleasing example was balancing the performance of the Honda Civic and BMW 125 cars in the BTCC Touring Car Battle set.
 With two extra button magnets, the BMW became a perfect match for the small and grippy Honda.
 If you have a fleet of Scalextric BTCC cars, it’s a good tweak to try.

 I did want to look at how moving the magnet to the front magnet pocket changed the handling of the Mustang.
 I was a bit nervous about cracking the underpan when removing the magnet, so I didn’t.
-I will be removing the Mustang’s magnet permanently in the seventh part of this tuning series, so will take the opportunity to try the other magnet pocket then and report back.
+I will be removing the Mustang’s magnet permanently in Part 9 – Removing the Magnet, so will take the opportunity to try the other magnet pocket then and report back.

 Tweaking Magnets in Practice